ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 For `np.max`, `np.min`, `np.argmin`, and `np.argmax`, non-masked values are returned before any masked value.
 In other words, these will only return a masked value, or index of a masked value, if all input values were masked.
 The `arg*` methods will return `ndarrays` or `int` scalars, following the discussion of indexing-like operations above.

+The `axis` argument to `np.unique` is not currently supported for MaskedArray, since it requires sorting a structured dtype view.

 Views and Copies
 ----------------